Trump signs order to study how to expand IVF and calls for 'radical transparency' from government

 “Today I heard, ‘Well, we weren’t invited.’
 Well, you’ve been there for three years,” Trump said of Ukraine’s leaders.
 “You should have never started it.”

 In anticipation of questions about his administration’s efforts to slash federal spending, the president said he wrote down examples of government programs around the world which he then listed off at length.
-They included everything from funding to promote voter turnout in India to social cohesion initiatives in Mali – all of which Trump suggested collectively amounted to fraud.
+They included funding to promote voter turnout in India and social cohesion initiatives in Mali — all of which Trump suggested collectively amounted to fraud.

-Asked about the White House arguing in a court filing that Musk wasn’t the head of Trump’s government efficiency efforts, Trump said, “You could call him an employee, you could call him a consultant, you could call him whatever you want.
+Asked about the White House’s arguing in a court filing that Musk wasn’t the head of Trump’s government efficiency efforts, Trump said: “You could call him an employee, you could call him a consultant, you could call him whatever you want.
 But he’s a patriot.”

+Trump said he thinks “women and families, husbands, are very appreciative” of his executive order on IVF, which offers a possible solution when a woman has trouble getting pregnant.
+The procedure involves retrieving her eggs and combining them in a lab dish with a man’s sperm to create a fertilized embryo, which is then transferred into the woman’s uterus in an attempt to create a pregnancy.
+IVF is done in cycles, and more than one may be required.

+Barbara Collura, president and CEO of RESOLVE: The National Infertility Association, said that what the White House put out “looks extremely promising.”

+Illinois Sen. Tammy Duckworth, a Democrat, said: “Donald Trump’s executive order does nothing to expand access to IVF.
+In fact, he’s the reason IVF is at risk in the first place.”

+Duckworth said if Trump is going to follow through on his campaign promise to provide free IVF, he can start by supporting her legislation that would require insurance plans to cover IVF.

-Trump, who spent the morning at his golf club in West Palm Beach, Florida, spoke to reporters hours before his first joint TV interview with adviser Musk airs in prime time.
+Trump, who spent the morning at his golf club in West Palm Beach, Florida, spoke to reporters hours before his first joint TV interview with Musk aired in prime time on Fox News Channel.
+The president acknowledged during it that “inflation is back,” but noted that he'd only been in office a few weeks and insisted “I had nothing to do” with prices that remain stubbornly high.

-Trump and Musk gave their first joint interview to Sean Hannity of Fox News Channel.
-The interview was taped on Friday at the White House and is set to air as Musk leads Trump's effort to cut federal spending and slash the federal workforce.
+Trump mentioned during that same interview that Musk is “probably not that happy” with things like tax breaks for electric vehicles likely not being included in tax legislation now being discussed in Congress, but he said Musk didn't seek special treatment for Tesla.

+“I haven't asked the president for anything, ever," Musk added.
+Asked about potential conflicts of interest between Musk's governmental efforts and his businesses and how they will be handled, Trump said, “He won't be involved” and Musk said he'd recuse himself.

 Musk has drawn criticism from Democrats in Congress and others for the methods he and his team at DOGE are using to cut spending, including foreign aid, and eliminate jobs across the bureaucracy.

-The Fox News interview also follows Musk's appearance with Trump in the Oval Office last week, when both defended Musk's approach to federal cost-cutting.
+The joint interview follows Musk's appearance with Trump in the Oval Office last week, when both defended Musk's approach to federal cost-cutting.

-In an excerpt from the interview that Fox News released on Sunday, Musk said he “used to be adored by the left” but “less so these days” because of the work he's doing at Trump's direction.

-“They call it Trump derangement syndrome.
-You don't realize how real this is until you can't reason with people,” Musk said, adding that normal conversations with Democrats about the president are difficult because “it's like they've become completely irrational.”

-Trump's Mar-a-Lago Club is the setting Tuesday night for an awards program by America's Future, a conservative group led by Mike Flynn, who briefly served as national security adviser in the Republican president's first term.
+Also Tuesday night, an awards program was held at Mar-a-Lago by America's Future.
+That's a conservative group led by Mike Flynn, who briefly served as national security adviser in the Republican president's first term.
 The program aims to preserve individual rights and promote American values and traditions, according to its website.
-The event, celebrating American exceptionalism, will honor one member from the Army, the Navy, the Marines, the Air Force and the Space Force.
+The event honored one member each from the Army, Navy, Marines, Air Force and Space Force.

-The event includes a poolside reception, musical performances and dinner in Mar-a-Lago's Grand Ballroom, where other award presentations are expected from a lineup that includes such names as Russell Brand, Ted Nugent and Mike Tyson.
+The event included a poolside reception, musical performances and dinner in Mar-a-Lago’s Grand Ballroom.
+The lineup included such names as Russell Brand, Ted Nugent and Mike Tyson.

+Trump made an appearance at the event, according to video posted on social media Tuesday night, addressing the crowd on the patio as he stood near Tyson, Flynn and Nugent and declaring, “This is very, very friendly territory.”

+Trump praised the men, including Flynn, who was one of the leading proponents of Trump’s efforts to overturn the 2020 presidential election.
+The president called him “the real deal” and indicated he wanted to bring Flynn into his administration, saying he offered him “about 10 jobs."

 Price reported from New York.
 Associated Press writers Will Weissert and Chris Megerian in Washington and Laura Ungar in Louisville, Kentucky, contributed to this report.
 Follow the AP's coverage of President Donald Trump at https://apnews.com/hub/donald-trump.